Links

 Attributes from other component settings or other attributes generated by form.io take precedence over the configured HTML Attributes.

-Setting fields found in this section allow you to programmatically control the field position on PDF First Forms as well as custom styles.
+These settings allow the user to programmatically control the field position on PDF First Forms as well as custom styles.
+Use the margins to fine-tune overlay component locations on your PDF Forms.

 Create intelligent workflows using Form.io's Conditions and Logic system.
 Show or hide your fields, merge component JSON schema, conditionally set field settings, and more, all based on user interaction on the form.